Ramu (1966 film): Plot

-Ramu visits a nearby forest and becomes acquainted with a mentally unstable man who was once a Tamil teacher.
+Ramu visits a nearby forest and becomes acquainted with a former Tamil teacher.
 Rangan and Ganganna ask Sangili, a dacoit, to kill Raja.
-Ramu recognises Sangili and tells his father Sangili is responsible for Seetha's death.
-Raja locates Sangili, beats him and forces him to leave the village.
-Sangili returns to kill Raja but is thwarted by Ramu and again subdued by Raja.
-Sangili is arrested.
-The physician treating Ramu recommends he be taken to an ENT specialist in Madras for treatment and Raja agrees.
-The ENT specialist advises psychological treatment but the psychologist is unable to offer a solution.
-Raja becomes dejected; after being robbed, he attempts suicide with his son but both listen to a prayer, reconsider and return to Lakshmi's village.
-Lakshmi insists they continue living with her; Raja agrees and Ramu wants to be with Lakshmi.
+Ramu recognises Sangili and tells his father that he is responsible for Seetha's death.
+Raja beats and forces Sangili to leave the village.
+He returns to kill Raja but is again defeated and arrested.
+The physician treating Ramu recommends he be taken to an ear, nose, and throat specialist in Madras, who advises psychological treatment but the psychologist is unable to offer a solution.
+Raja becomes dejected; after being robbed by a passerby, he attempts suicide with his son but both listen to a prayer about Krishna, reconsider and return to Lakshmi's village.
+Lakshmi insists they continue living with her; they agree.

 One night, Rangan secretly harvests crops from Lakshmi's land and his own, and frames Raja for doing so.
 Raja is arrested and Ramu's dog is tied in one of Rangan's houses because it witnessed Rangan harvesting.
-Ramu hears his dog barking and enters the house to free it but he is also tied up.
-The Tamil teacher, searching for Ramu, enters the house and sees Ganganna, who earlier cheated on the Tamil teacher's daughter, leading her to drown herself in a well.
-The Tamil teacher intimidates Ganganna into falling into the same well.
-Lakshmi arrives at the house in search of Ramu but Rangan tries to molest her.
-The dog escapes and brings Raja, who was released, to the house.
-Raja fights Rangan and a fire breaks out, causing Lakshmi to faint.
-Before the fire can engulf her, Ramu suddenly regains his voice and shouts at Lakshmi; Lakshmi awakens and they safely leave the house.
-Police arrest Rangan and the Tamil teacher surrenders, claiming responsibility for killing Ganganna.
-Later, Raja plans to leave the village with Ramu but Ramu refuses to leave Lakshmi.
-Raja agrees to marry Lakshmi and remains in the village.
+Ramu enters the house to free it but is also tied up.
+The Tamil teacher, searching for Ramu, enters the house and sees Ganganna, who earlier cheated on his daughter, leading her to drown herself in a well.
+The teacher intimidates Ganganna, who falls into the same well.
+When Rangan tries molesting Lakshmi, the dog escapes and brings Raja to the house; he fights Rangan and a fire breaks out, causing Lakshmi to faint.
+Before the fire can engulf her, Ramu suddenly regains his speech and shouts at Lakshmi, who awakens, and they safely evacuate.
+Police arrest Rangan and the teacher admits to having killed Ganganna.
+Later, Raja plans to leave the village with Ramu, who refuses to leave Lakshmi.
+Raja agrees to marry Lakshmi and remain in the village.